2025 Program

 1:00 pm

-Objective: By the end of this session participants will be able to describe the possibilities of specific B-Cell depletion with CAR-T cells to treat vasculitis
+Objective: By the end of this session, participants will be able to evaluate the case and determine its implications for their clinical practice.

-Objective: By the end of this session participants will be able to recognise the spectrum of airway disease and treatment in ANCA Associated Vasculitis
+Objective: By the end of this session, participants will be able to summarize the key updates in the new guidelines for IgA vasculitis and discuss their clinical relevance.

 Break